-Now that the Corona Virus (Covid-19) has been declared a global pandemic and a local state of emergency in most Canadian provinces, protecting the health of the elderly and the immune-compromised has become a crucial matter.
-This is because people over 60 and especially over 80 are particularly vulnerable to the severe infection caused by this virus.
-For some the weakening of the immune system is simply due to age and for others it is due to a chronic condition such as asthma, COPD, Diabetes 2, liver disease, ALS or any condition that lowers immunity.
+Now that the Coronavirus (Covid-19) has been declared a global pandemic and state of emergency in most Canadian provinces, protecting the health of the elderly and the immune-compromised has become a crucial matter.
+This is because people over 60 and especially over 80 are particularly vulnerable to the severe infection caused by this novel corona virus.
+For some the weakening of the immune system is simply due to age and for others it is caused by a chronic condition such as asthma, COPD, Diabetes 2, liver disease, ALS or any condition that lowers immunity.
 Here are some steps to help reduce an older person’s risk of contracting Covid-19.

 Start With The Basics

 Older or immune-compromised people should follow the same protocols set forth by the C.D.C and W.H.O as set out for the general population including –